Maccabiah Games: Participating nations

+The Maccabiah Games have expanded significantly since their inception, evolving from a small regional gathering into an international event hosting thousands of athletes from over 80 countries.
+Participation reflects the global breadth of the Jewish diaspora, with consistent delegations from North America, Europe, South America, and Israel.

+Historically, participation has fluctuated due to geopolitical factors.
+Early editions included delegations from several Arab nations as well as Iran.

 Ceremonies

 The World Maccabi Movement flag during the opening ceremony of the 19th Maccabiah.

 The Maccabiah ceremonies are two ceremonial events that take place during the first and last days of the Maccabiah games.
 The ceremonies are an important part of the Jewish culture in Israel and the Zionist movement.
 The ceremonies of the Maccabiah trace their roots to the Olympic Games of the early 20th century.
 As such, they share many similarities.

 The Maccabiah opening ceremony, which is organized by the Maccabi World Union, has recently been presented in English, Hebrew, and Spanish.

 Opening

 Opening ceremony of the 17th Maccabiah.

 The opening ceremonies represent the official commencement of the Maccabiah.
 Some sports however, such as golf and rugby, might start prior to the opening ceremonies in order to finish on time.

 The opening ceremony for the first Games was held at the new Maccabiah Stadium.
 The Stadium, which is located next to the Yarkon River in Tel Aviv, was finished just the night before.
 The Stadium also hosted the 2nd Maccabiah in 1935.
 For the 3rd Maccabiah, the opening ceremony took place in a new stadium in Ramat Gan.
 The stadium has been hosting the opening ceremonies of the Maccabiah ever since, with the exception of the 16th, 19th, and 20th Maccabiah Games which were held in Teddy Stadium, Jerusalem.

 The United States delegation to the 19th Maccabiah; with 1,106 people, the second-largest delegation (after Israel).

 The ceremonies often start with the introduction of the active participants of the Maccabi youth movement.
 After the parade of nations, the opening ceremony continues on with a presentation of artistic displays of music, singing, dance, and theater representative of the Jewish culture.
 In recent games, Jewish singers from around the world participated in the opening ceremony.
 For example, in 2013, Grammy Award-winner Miri Ben-Ari and X Factor USA finalist Carly Rose Sonenclar performed at the opening ceremony.